Course ObjectiveUpon completion of the course you:

 and draw policy conclusions (Bridging Theory and Practice - Knowledge);

-5. are able to apply mathematics, game theory, and micro-economic tools
+5. are able to apply calculus, optimization, game theory, and

-to analyze such market phenomena as collusion, abuse of dominance, entry
+microeconomic tools to analyze such market phenomena as collusion, abuse

 6. can discuss real-world experiences of abuse of dominant position,

-cartel agreements and predatory conduct (Bridging Theory and Practice -
+cartel agreements, merger cases and predatory conduct (Bridging Theory

 7. are able to analyze real markets, identify the situations where